lrdj/devD/_posts/2020-02-04-global-service-jam.md

  - GSJ
  - jamming
  - jam
- - "Business Design"
+ - business design
- - "Service Design"
+ - service design

 intro: >
   I just spent the weekend in Leeds jamming with some very interesting folk.
 We were challenged to develop a service prototype in 48 hours under the overall theme of "(super)heroes".
 We chose to work in the problem space around youth and crime.